 Conduct competitor and market analysis

 Think of it this way.
 You’re learning from your competitors, not copying them.
-You’re diving deeper into the market and really understanding it inside and out.
-Once you know the market like the back of your hand, you’ll know how to build a brand voice that speaks to your target audience.
+You’re diving deeper into the market and understanding it inside and out.
+Once you know the market like the back of your hand, you’ll learn how to build a brand voice that speaks to your target audience.

 Collect feedback from your target audience